-Need to create a single email with content that changes based on information we have on our leads, but don’t feel comfortable writing code?
-You can create Dynamic Emails in SharpSpring without the need for a developer, using our in-application feature built directly into the email designer.
-This article will walk through how to use the feature.
+You can create dynamic emails in SharpSpring without the need for a developer, using the in-application feature built directly into the email designer.
+This article will detail how to create dynamic emails.

-Dynamic Emails contain content that changes based on information that we have on a lead.
-As an example, let’s use a lead who is interested in services that a Marketing Agency provides.
-These services could be Branding, Website Design & Development, Digital Marketing or Creative Services.
-When a lead shows an expressed interest in one of those services we can change a Custom Field in SharpSpring to capture said interest.
+Dynamic emails contain content that changes based on information on a lead.
+As an example, consider a lead who is interested in services that a marketing agency provides.
+These services could be branding, website design, development, digital marketing or creative services.
+When a lead shows an expressed interest in one of those services, custom fields in SharpSpring can be changed to capture said interest.

-The lead then fills out a form on our site for more information on the service in which they are interested that then triggers an email autoresponder from SharpSpring.
-Using a Dynamic Email, we only need to create one email that sends to all leads who fill out the form - however the content within that email will be specific to the interest of that lead.
+The lead then fills out a form on the website for more information on the service in which they are interested.
+That form fill then triggers an email autoresponder from SharpSpring.
+Using dynamic email, you need only one email that sends to all leads who fill out the form.
+However, the content within that email will be specific to the interest of that lead.

 Creating Dynamic Content Rules

-If you are adding multiple attributes to a rule group, make sure to choose if we would like to consider ANY or ALL of the attributes when displaying our variable content.
+Note: If you are adding multiple attributes to a rule group, make sure to choose to consider any or all of the attributes when displaying variable content.

-Important!
-If you're using a custom field for the dynamic content, it needs to be set to be available as an email merge variable
+Note: If you are using a custom field for the dynamic content, it needs to be set to be available as an email merge variable.

 You can also have the background image of a layout dynamically change based on a rule segment or persona.